 <<<<<<< HEAD

-Assessing the validity of fiscal contract theory: An examination of adopting value-added tax
+Assessing the validity of fiscal contract theory: An examination of the adoption of value-added tax

 Summary